 The Arabic word qawwāmūn is translated as “protectors and maintainers” in English or something similar to it, and this leads to the verse sounding nonsensical.
 Why would the Quran go from the idea of financial support and protection for women to the idea of striking them in the same verse?
 The problem is that “protector and maintainer” is not exactly what qawwāmūn means.
 Qawwāmūn means “figures of authority who are in charge of and take care of (something)”.3 Verse 4:34 is about the issue of authority and law-enforcement within a household as I will explain, the idea of financial support and physical protection is only a subset of it.

 Verse 4:34 establishes qiwāma, the gender framework within which Muslim families are meant to operate.
-The concept of qiwāma, along with that of wilāya (guardianship), have been a focus of concentrated feminist efforts that aim to defuse them in order to create gender equality within Islam.4 In a chapter of the previously cited Men in Charge?
+The concept of qiwāma, along with that of wilāya (guardianship), have been a focus of concentrated feminist efforts that aim to defuse them in order to create gender equality within Islam.4 In a chapter of Men in Charge?
 Omaima Abou-Bakr tries to trace the way the concept of qiwāma developed in Islam.
 She mentions Tafsīr al-Ṭabarī by the Persian scholar Ibn Jarīr al-Ṭabarī (d.
 310 AH / 923 CE) as the “first” work of tafsīr (Quranic exegesis), going on to say:

 Hence, not only did al-Tabari initiate and put into motion the hierarchal idea of moral superiority and the right to discipline (ta’dibihinna), but he also instituted the twisted logic of turning the divine assignment to provide economic support into a reason for privilege: ‘they provide because they are better, or they are better because they provide’.